 I love programming in Visual Basic.
 It gives me a feeling of nostalgia.
 It reminds me of my early programming days in which I was programming GW-Basic, QBasic and Turbo Basic.
 I was still in primary school and for me computers were full of secrets and had unlimited possibilities.
-The Basic programming survived the test of time and became Visual Basic.
+The Basic programming language survived the test of time and became Visual Basic.

 Later Visual Basic was the second language of Microsoft's .Net platform.
 Unfortunately (for Basic programmers) that second position (behind C#) seems to have been overtaken by F#.
 I conclude this because some of the new features of the .Net platform (such as the "VB Razor templates" and "Nullable reference types") have not been implemented for VB in ASP.Net Core.

 Nevertheless you can write a web application in ASP.Net Core 2.1, but not so easy.
 Visual Studio 2017 is missing the Visual Basic Web Application example for ASP.Net Core.
 This shouldn't hold you back as you can simply port the C# one to VB.net with a little help from the Telerik Code Converter.
 The next problem you run into is the lack of vbhtml (VB Razor templates) support.